Super PAC supporting RFK Jr. airs $7 million ad during Super Bowl

 "The panicked DC power brokers are working overtime to keep Kennedy off the ballot because they know he can and will end their culture of greed and corruption.
 They offer us soaring inflation, forever wars, and chronic disease," Lyons said in a statement sent to CBS News.

-On Friday, the Democratic National Committee filed an FEC filing against Kennedy's campaign and his super PAC, claiming the two are colluding to get Kennedy on the ballot.
+On Friday, the Democratic National Committee filed an Federal Election Commission filing against Kennedy's campaign and his super PAC, claiming the two are colluding to get Kennedy on the ballot.

 "Like his uncle and his father, Kennedy is a corruption-fighter, and it's no wonder the DNC is trying every old trick and inventing new tricks to stop him.
 The public sees through it all and won't stand for it," Lyons said Sunday.

-Several of Kennedy's family members have condemned his independent bid for the presidency.
+Several of Kennedy's family members had aleady condemned his independent bid for the presidency.
 In October 2023, when he announced he was going to run as an independent, four of his siblings issued a statement calling his decision "dangerous to the country."

 for more features.